 The job selector allows the user to either select the device they want to connect to or to analyse existing records.
-It displays the information as follows:

-• Local Jobs: When checked the Job drop-down list will only show the jobs currently held in the configuration; when unchecked, the list will show all the jobs that the T-P23 units have been connected to in the selected System.
+It displays the information held in the configuration file as follows; Local Jobs: When checked the Job drop-down list will only show the jobs currently held in the configuration; when unchecked, the list will show all the jobs that the T-P22 units have been connected to in the selected System.